Tsunami

 Our coastal communities are divided into five tsunami notification zones.
 Knowing your zone will help when a Warning, Advisory or Watch is issued for your area

-Put together an emergency kit so you can survive on your own for a minimum of 72 hours.
+Make a plan and emergency kit so you can survive on your own for a minimum of 72 hours:

 What to do during a tsunami